google/WebFundamentals/src/content/en/tools/workbox/guides/precache-files/cli.md

 ## Run the Wizard

 The next step is to run the wizard.
-This will setup the CLi to work for your project.
-The wizard will ask a set of questions about your projects file structure which'll be used to determine the files that should be precached.
+This will setup the CLI to work for your project.
+The wizard will ask a set of questions about your project's file structure which'll be used to determine the files that should be precached.

 Start the wizard like so: